niccrombie/CMST315-Design-Challenge/MatthewD.md

-Class: CMST 315
+#Class: CMST 315

-Title: Lab 1 - Design Challenge
+#Title: Lab 1 - Design Challenge

-1/31/2019
+#1/31/2019

-Names: Matthew Denhom, Nic Crombie, Caroline Reed
+#Names: Matthew Denhom, Nic Crombie, Caroline Reed

-Objective: The goal of this activity is to find a way to divide a block of IP addresses optimally.
+#Objective:# The goal of this activity is to find a way to divide a block of IP addresses optimally.
 This will be accomplished by determining the requirements of each of the companies and then dividing the addresses into networks that will serve their needs.
+In the end, the result must have increased data performance (A smaller routing table size) than multiple class C Networks.

 Equipment Used:
 1. Blender (for the diagram)
 2. Powerpoint

 Notes and Observations:

 Diagrams: See the Design Diagram.png and Design Diagram.mp4 files for appropriate documentation.